 The Mix is a student housing highrise located near Georgia State University that offers fully-furnished one, two, three, and four-bedroom apartments.
 The Mix is a fully amenitized building and offers GSU students their own resort-style pool, 24-hour fitness center, study rooms, a recording studio, a rooftop lounge, and more.

-For information on availability, roommate matching, and current specials for Fall 2022 housing, contact the team at The Mix today at (888) 458-5772!
+For information on availability, roommate matching, and current specials for Spring 2024 housing, contact the team at The Mix today at (470) 947-7894!